What do I need to bring to class?

 Salsa Dance Durango classes are structured in 4 week sessions--no drop ins for the time being.
 No refunds will be given for missed classes, inclement weather, or minor illness.
 Extenuating circumstances will be handled on a case-by-case basis.

-What are the current COVID-19 protocols for dance classes?
+Summer 2020: What are the current COVID-19 protocols for dance classes?
 Will there be time to practice and socialize after Salsa Classes?

-Current COVID-19 guidelines stipulate that we will only have participants in classes during the scheduled time, not before or after.
+(Summer 2020) COVID-19 guidelines stipulate that we will only have participants in classes during the scheduled time, not before or after.
 Before, in between and after classes, we will clean and disinfect all surfaces.

 All employees will wear masks, and participants are encouraged to wear them too.
 We do not have to wear masks while recreating/dancing, but it is encouraged to put them back on otherwise.
 That said, it is up to your discretion to wear one or not.
 Hand sanitizer will be provided at both locations.
 Surfaces will be disinfected before, in-between and after each class.